OpenJVS/OpenJVS-Legacy/README.md

 ## Sync Line

-The red wire coming from the JVS connector in the Sync line, and is required for use with the Lindbergh system.
+The red wire coming from the JVS connector in the Sync line, and is required for use with the Lindbergh + Chihiro system.
 OpenJVS will operate the sync line on GPIO 12.
 You should connect the sync line directly to GPIO 12, and then a resistor ladder from GPIO 12 to GND.

 ## Config